 Joseph Aldy studies climate and energy policy with a focus on the environmental, health, and energy impacts of subsidizing fossil fuels and renewable power generation, and the factors that affect the success of climate agreements and policies.

-Joseph Aldy is an Associate Professor at the Harvard Kennedy School, a Visiting Fellow at Resources for the Future, a Faculty Research Fellow at the National Bureau of Economic Research, and a Senior Adviser at the Center for Strategic and International Studies.
+Joseph Aldy is an associate professor of Public Policy at the Harvard Kennedy School, a visiting fellow at Resources for the Future, a faculty research fellow at the National Bureau of Economic Research, and a senior adviser at the Center for Strategic and International Studies.

 He also serves as the Faculty Chair of the Mossavar-Rahmani Center for Business and Government Regulatory Policy Program.